tritons-io/Multi-agent-Pacman/README.md

 You can get the available actions by calling `get_legal_actions(state: PacmanState) -> List[Tuple[int, int]` on a PacmanAgent instance.
 You can generate the next state for an action by calling `generate_successor(action: Tuple[int, int]) -> PacmanState` on a PacmanState instance.

+### Get information from the game
+Once loaded in the game, the food and cherries of the layout will be updated in real time, so you can get the following information:
+- `state.layout.food` is a list of the food positions, expressed as a tuple of integers (x, y).
+- So `len(state.layout.food)` is the number of food left on the map.
+- `state.layout.cherries` is a list of the cherries positions, expressed as a tuple of integers (x, y).
+- So `len(state.layout.cherries)` is the number of cherries left on the map.
+The layout is attached to the PacmanState instance, so a generated successor will have its own layout.

+The PacmanState also contains the following information:
+- `state.ghosts` is a dictionary containing the ghosts agents instances, with the ghost name as key. `'blinky', 'pinky', 'inky', 'clyde'`
+- The pacman agent instance can be accessed from the `state.pacman` attribute.
+- The ghosts and pacman positions can be accessed from their respective instance attributes `position`.
+  - `position` contains a `coordinates` attribute: the position of the agent, expressed as a tuple of integers (x, y).
+  - `position` also contains a `direction` attribute: the direction the agent is facing, expressed as a tuple of integers (x, y) Expressed the same way as actions. `(1, 0)` for right, `(-1, 0)` for left, `(0, 1)` for up, `(0, -1)` for down.
+- `state.score` is the current score of the game.
+- `state.turn` is the number of turns that have been played since the beginning of the game, in other words the number of actions that have been performed by each agent.

 ## Contributing